-Then the following 100 days took us through the winter months to the first week of February.
-Time to think about the continuation of interest through the year.
+The following 100 days would take us through the winter months to the first week of February.
+I had had time to think about the continuation of interest through the year.
 Were my planting schemes going to be successful?
-I like to think my garden is interesting all year but did the challenge ultimately proved it?
-How much could I squeeze into my garden to make sure that there really is interest even through the winter months.
+I like to think my garden is interesting all year but would the challenge ultimately prove it?
+How much could I squeeze into my garden to make sure that there really is interest even through the winter months?

 Planning ahead and a FREEBIE

-I have found that when the new Plant and Bulb catalogues begin appearing on our doorsteps we need to be paying close attention at the flowering times.
+When the new Plant and Bulb catalogues arrive on our doorsteps we need to make note of the flowering times.
 It’s all too easy to buy a random collection of favourites.
 Confession: I got caught out badly one Spring when I was bemoaning one variety of Narcissi being flowerless.
 Weeks later, they flowered.
 It always helps to make a note of the flowering times!
 For some handy tips on Choosing Spring Bulbs you may like to read this post